NonglongSu/EM_94/README.md

 ## Usage
 EM-training of 100 simulations.
-EM-training of 90 real species pairs.
+EM-training of 90 real species pairs..

 ```
 Usage: make help    show you all commands that you can repeat this research from scratch.